 West Glacier Trail is a 5 mile lightly trafficked out and back trail located near Juneau, Alaska that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from June until October.
+The trail is primarily used for hiking, walking, and nature trips and is best used from June until October.
 Dogs are also able to use this trail.

 Explored this trail on 21 November 2016.
 There was a lot of ice, especially on the steeper faces but most had the cable guards to assist in climbing.
 We got a late start around 9:00 and headed back at 12:00 when we reached the last tall peak before the descent to the caves.
 It's worth a trip.